PirlouitDumez/Covid-19_Classification/README.md

 - NBA : Scrap datas from the website of the NBA, make visualizations of many aspects on Teams & Players statistics, and code a model which predicts the role of a player
 - COVID-19 Classification problem : predict if someone is COVID-19 positive or not
 - Loan Prediction Classification problem : predict if a loan will be accepted by the bank or not (Analytics Vydia competition, currently top 0.25%)
+- Time-Series Forecasting : forecast the evolution of a time-serie (Analytics Vydia competition, currently top 5%)